+Contributions.
 We study sparsification of pseudoknotted RNA structure prediction.
 Algorithms developed for this problem differ from the previously sparsified algorithms by their use of gapped fragments and their more complex recursion structure.
 Our main contribution in this paper is the solution to the algorithmic challenges due to this increased complexity.
 Among all DP based pseudoknot prediction algorithms, we focus on the fastest algorithm (R&G) and the most general one (R&E) and develop sparse variants of these dynamic programming algorithms.
-Furthermore, we consider sparsification of the algorithm by Akutsu et al. and Uemura et al. (A&U) [9,10] as well as the algorithm by Dirks and Pierce (D&P) [12].
 Due to sparsification, the resulting algorithms need to consider only a limited number of candidates substructures compared to the original algorithms.
 As a result, we analyze the theoretical worst case complexities in terms of the number of candidate substructures.
 We also present experimental results, comparing our implementations of the original and sparsified R&G algorithm.
 These results suggest a significant (roughly a linear factor) reduction in the number of candidates over the original algorithm.